 In the window that appears, you can edit the size and resolution of your document in the panel on the right.
 Enter the dimensions you need, as long as the width and height are the same and the canvas size allows you enough room to make your pattern.
 You can also adjust the resolution here if need be.

-First, you need to create the shapes and elements you want your pattern to be made up of.
+Next, you need to create the shapes and elements you want your pattern to be made up of.
 This is the area that will be repeated to form the full pattern.
-To do this, you can use a variety of elements including different shapes, brush strokes, and colors.
+To do this, you can use a variety of elements, including different shapes, brush strokes, and colors.
 Below, you’ll see the pattern I’ve created.

-Make anything you’re feeling at this point, but make sure each element has its own layer so that you can easily go back and edit the different elements of your pattern if need be.
-If you look at my Layers panel, for instance, you’ll see an abundance of ellipses, as each element is on its own layer.
+Make anything you want to, but ensure each element has its own layer so that you can easily go back and edit the different elements of your pattern if need be.
+If you look at my Layers Panel, for instance, you’ll see an abundance of ellipses, as each element is on its own layer.

-Now, once you’ve double-checked that all the different elements of your pattern — the background, shapes, etc — are each as you want them, we’re going to duplicate and merge them all into one.
+Now, once you’ve double-checked that all the different elements of your pattern — the background, shapes, etc — are as you want them, you must duplicate and merge the layers.

-The original layers will remain in case you need to edit them, but we will add another layer consisting of all the merged elements.
-This is the layer that we will repeat to make up the overall pattern.
+The original layers will remain in case you need to edit them, but you will add another layer consisting of all the merged elements.
+This is the layer that you will repeat to make up the overall pattern.

-Now, right-click (Win) or Control + click (Mac) the selected layers and select Duplicate Layers from the available options.
+Now, right-click (Win) or Control + click (Mac) the selected layers and click Duplicate Layers from the available options.
 Click OK in the window that appears.

 Once you’ve merged the layers, you’ll notice a new layer appears in your Layers Panel containing all the elements and layers of your project.

-Now it’s time to make the pattern seamless.
+Now it’s time to make the repeating pattern.
 With this merged layer selected, head to Filter > Other > Offset.

 The offset amount should be half of the canvas dimensions.
 For example, as my canvas dimensions are 400×400, my offset amount will be +200 for both the Horizontal and Vertical settings.